CDRH/datura/docs/3_manage/post_omeka.md

 The `key_identity` and `key_credential` fields should correspond to the generated API key credentials. which you can generate on your Omeka S user page (click "Edit user" and then the API key).
 Make sure to copy the credentials down right away after generating the key.
 Make sure that config is pointing to the right `resource_template` for the data you want to ingest.
 Append `admin/resource-template` to the base Omeka site URL, and click on the resource template for the data schema (most CDRH sites use `CDRH schema`).
 The id of the resource template is found at the end of the url.
 `omeka_data_base` is necessary to indicate the URL to the TEI data documents.
 It should have a format like `https://github.com/CDRH/[repo_name]/blob/[env]/source/tei` or specify a similar relative path.
 The Omeka script adds the filename at the end.
 Make sure you have the right repo to make this a valid url.
-Item sets should be specified by environment in private.yml in order to categorize items by environment on Omeka S. Not all projects have environments and specifying an item set is not necessary to post.
+`item_set` should be specified by environment in private.yml in order to categorize items by environment on Omeka S. The proper item_set id can be found in Omeka if you append `admin/item-set` to the base Omeka site URL.
+Look for `Environment--Development` or something similar; the id will appear at the end of the URL if you click the link.
+Not all projects have environments and specifying an item set is not necessary to post.

 ## Instructions for posting data into Omeka API